coder/coder/docs/admin/provisioners.md

   coder provisionerd start
   ```

-  > Ensure all provisioners (including [built-in provisioners](#disable-built-in-provisioners)) have similar configuration/cloud access or you may run into intermittent build errors, depending on which provisioner picks up a job.
+  > Ensure all provisioners (including [built-in provisioners](#disable-built-in-provisioners)) have similar configuration/cloud access.
+Otherwise, users may run into intermittent build errors depending on which provisioner picks up a job.

-- **Tagged provisioners** can be used to pick up build jobs from workspaces and templates with matching tags.
+- **Tagged provisioners** can be used to pick up build jobs from templates (and corresponding workspaces) with matching tags.

   ```sh
   coder provisionerd start \